Synth Kicks

-This week I explored something I have never done before – making kick drums with synthesizers.
-It is a very rewarding process that will generate a lot of content that you can use over and over again.
-The boiler-plate PATCH for synth kicks uses just a few modules.
+This week, I explored something I have never done before - making kick drums with synthesizers.
+It is an enriching process that will generate a lot of content you can use repeatedly.
+The boilerplate patch for synth kicks uses just a few modules.
 It sounds like this.

-If you’re interested in making kicks like this, you’ll want to get comfortable with these 5 important techniques in Massive.
+If you're interested in making kicks like this, you'll want to get comfortable with these five essential techniques in Massive.

-- This is perhaps the most identifiable characteristic of today’s synthetic kicks.
-It creates a clean “bite” and gives it a commanding presence across a large range of the spectrum.
+- This is perhaps the most identifiable characteristic of today's synthetic kicks.
+It creates a clean "bite" and commanding presence across an extensive spectrum range.

-- Using the “Performer” instead of the default volume envelope.
+- I am using the "Performer" instead of the default volume envelope.

-- The attack time in Massive‘s envelopes is not fast enough to make kick noises with.
-The first few milliseconds of the kick are critical, so we need to “mute” ENV 4 (making the envelope a gate shape) and use the Performer to inversely modulate the amplitude of the oscillator – to smooth out the release.
+- The attack time in Massive's envelopes is not fast enough to make kick noises.
+The first few milliseconds of the kick are critical, so we need to "mute" ENV 4 (pushing the envelope a gate shape) and use the Performer to inversely modulate the amplitude of the oscillator - to smooth out the release.

 - Achieving a consistent start phase of the oscillator.